happysat/Express-AM6-AM8/README.md

 ## Satellite Description

-Operated and owned by RSCC (Russian Satellite Communications Company) from an orbital slot at 14° Degrees West.<br>
+Operated and owned by RSCC (Russian Satellite Communications Company) Express AM6 and AM8 from an orbital slot at 14° Degrees West and 53° Degrees East<br>
-<a href="https://www.n2yo.com/satellite/?s=40895#results">Express-AM8</a> will provide high quality fixed and mobile communication services.<br>
+Express AM6 and AM8 are providing fixed and mobile communication services.<br>

 As well as broadcast services for digital television and radio, data transmission, high-speed Internet access and secure government communications.<br>